Biz2credit: Operations

 Biz2Credit is headquartered in New York City, NY.
 Biz2Credit uses Amazon Web Services machine learning to automate the loan process by extracting text and data from documents.

 The company frequently publishes proprietary research that is used by journalists, data scientists and industry trade groups to assess the financial performance of small businesses.
 Periodic research reports include the Annual Women-Owned Business Study, Latino-Owned Business Study, Top 25 Small Business Cities Report and Small Business Industries Report.

+FTC settlement

+In March 2024 Biz2Credit settled a Federal Trade Commission complaint over its handling of Paycheck Protection Program loans, agreeing to pay $33 million.
+The FTC said the company had told applicants it would process their loans in 10 to 14 business days when the wait typically ran past a month, and that it had not returned money to applicants it rejected.
+A parallel case against Womply settled for $26 million.
+The FTC described the two payments as the largest it had won under Section 19 of the FTC Act.